DVSOD/DVSOD-Evaluation/README.md

 # DVSOD-Evaluation
-This repository is used to evaluate the model performance on the DViSal dataset.
+This repository is used to evaluate the model performance for the DViSal dataset.

 ## Requirement
 * MATLAB